Wilder Brain Collection

-The whole human brain collection held at Cornell University was accumulated at the end of 19th century and the beginning of the 20th by Dr. Burt Green Wilder.
+The whole human brain collection held at New York’s Cornell University was accumulated at the end of the 19th century and the beginning of the 20th by Dr. Burt Green Wilder.

-Over 600 human brains were collected, but due to years of neglect and their poor storage in the university basement, many of the brains deteriorated over the years and had to be carried out of the basement via buckets.
+The collection once held more than 600 human brain specimens—perhaps as many as 1,200 if you include partial brain samples and animal brains.
+But due to years of neglect and their poor storage in the university basement, many of the specimens deteriorated and had to be carried out of the basement in buckets.
 Despite this, an effort was made to retain the most interesting brains and today the collection still contains some 70 whole human brains.

 Know Before You Go

 If you enter through the North entrance, you can go one floor up the stairs or elevator, and you will see it.